Wills, trusts, tax and probate

 I own property overseas - is it covered in my will?

 While dividing your assets within the UK might be straightforward, it's much more complicating if property or assets overseas are involved.
 If this is the case, your will might have to be valid for other countries as well and you might have to consider laws from another country.
-If you have assets in England and Wales and abroad, we strongly recommend you solicitors to discuss your individual needs.
+If you have assets in England and Wales and abroad, we strongly recommend you speak with our specialist solicitors to discuss your individual needs.

 Reasons for making a will as a parent